nym3r0s/go-http/README.md

 Simple Command-Line static file server written in Go.

-A replacement for `python -m SimpleHTTPServer`
+An alternative to `python -m SimpleHTTPServer`

 ## Installation